Ghost Town USA’s

 Pennington Co.

 Dating to 1876 this class A placer mining camp endured several boom-bust cycles as the placers faded, the railroad came and went, and a dredge reworked the placers.
-In 1876 the population reached 200.
-Located 2.6 miles north of the Mystic CCC camp, this old town site is an active ranch with scattered newer homes.
 Nothing from the old days remains.

 CENTRAL CITY